frithnanth/perl6-Desktop-Notify/README.md

 string, the notification string and the icon to display (See the libnotify documentation for the available icons).

-#### show-notification(NotifyNotification $notification, GError $error is rw --> Bool)
+#### show-notification(NotifyNotification $notification --> Bool)

 Shows the notification on screen.
-It takes two arguments, the NotifyNotification object and the GError object.
-The status is returned in the GError object.
+It takes one argument, the NotifyNotification object.

 #### get-type(--> Int)